-Create an environment file (~/templates/remove-controller.yaml) that defines the node index to remove:
+3. Create the following environment file ~/templates/remove-controller.yaml and include the node index of the Controller node that you want to remove:

-parameters: ControllerRemovalPolicies: [{'resource_list': ['1']}]
+parameters: ControllerRemovalPolicies: [{'resource_list': ['NODE_INDEX']}]

-2. Run your overcloud deployment command, including the remove-controller.yaml environment file along with any other environment files relevant to your environment:
+4. Run your overcloud deployment command, including the remove-controller.yaml environment file along with any other environment files relevant to your environment: